jalapeno/SRv6_dCloud_Lab/README.md

 Each lab instance is running on Cisco dCloud, and is reachable via AnyConnect VPN.
 In the Webex Teams room for the lab we've provided a spreadsheet with a list of dCloud instances and the AnyConnect credentials necessary to access each instance.
 To find your dCloud instance please reference your student number provided on the handout in class.

+The dCloud instances themselves will run until about 2pm CET (UTC +1) February 7, 2023.

 ## Lab Topology

 This lab is based on a simulated WAN design of seven routers running in a docker instance.
 Each of these